Brett Moffitt

-Brett B. Moffitt (born August 7, 1992) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 25 Ford Mustang for AM Racing.
+Brett Bradley Moffitt (born August 7, 1992) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage and the No. 4 Chevrolet Silverado RST for Hettinger Racing and part-time in the NASCAR Xfinity Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing.

-He won Rookie of the Year Honors in 2015 in the NASCAR Cup Series and won the 2018 NASCAR Camping World Truck Series Championship.
+Moffitt won Rookie of the Year Honors in 2015 in the NASCAR Cup Series and won the 2018 NASCAR Camping World Truck Series Championship.

 Racing career

 Early years

-Moffitt began his racing career at the age of 10 in kart racing competition.
+Moffitt began his racing career at the age of ten in kart racing competition.
 In 2007, Moffitt won the Harris Clash in the IMCA Sport Modified division.
 Following several years of competition in karts and dirt track racing, Moffitt began competing on asphalt in 2008, driving in the American Speed Association's Late Model North Series.
 He made his debut in NASCAR touring series competition in 2009, driving in the K&N Pro Series East – then known as the Camping World East Series – for a team owned by Andy Santerre; winning the pole in his first race at Greenville-Pickens Speedway, he became the youngest driver ever to do so in the series.
 He went on to score two wins over the course of the season, finishing the year third in series points.
 His first win, in the fourth race of the season at South Boston Speedway in May, made Moffitt the youngest driver ever to win in the series, and the youngest to win in any NASCAR touring series; the mark stood until the following season, when it was eclipsed by Darrell Wallace Jr. in March 2010.